 6. Be okay with anger

 The danger of being a people pleaser is that you are afraid of anger.

 There are going to be some people who are angry with you.
 Mentally decide you can live without their approval before it happens.
 When it does happen, keep telling yourself you are okay.

-7. Desire God’s approval over man’s approval.
+7. Desire God’s approval over man’s approval

 Make sure you are pleasing God first.
 Pray about your commitments before you say “yes” to any of them.
-Surround yourself with godly people who encourage you, not put you down.
+Surround yourself with godly people who encourage you, not intimidate, push, control, or put you down.